+With either a meal plan or eating plan, you should not just be focused on weight loss, but on a permanent lifestyle change.
 In either case, an eating plan or meal plan is not the same as a diet plan or a weight loss plan.
 It is, however, a part of a diet or weight loss plan.

-Just as an eating plan is the same as a meal plan, a diet plan is synonymous with a weight loss plan.
-These two are not usually used as before weight loss and after weight loss terms.
+A diet plan is synonymous with a weight loss plan.
+These two are not usually used as before and after weight loss.
 They simply just mean the same thing, and you can use whichever term suits you.
 But if a diet plan is not the same as an eating plan, what is it?
 It is your plan, guide, or blueprint for reaching your weight loss goals.
-It takes more than a change in your diet to keep weight off.
+It takes more than chasing what you eat to keep weight off.

-Your weight loss meal plan should be used with an exercise plan as well.
+Your weight loss plan should be used with an exercise plan as well.
 That exercise plan should contain plans for stretching exercises, aerobic exercises, strength training, and possibly even endurance training.

-Once your goal is reached, the term used for keeping the weight off is a maintenance plan or weight loss maintenance plan, or even a weight maintenance plan.
+Once your goal is reached, the term used for keeping the weight off is a maintenance plan or weight loss maintenance plan, or even a weight-maintenance plan.
 When you think about your weight loss plan and your meal plan, understand that this is the planning stage you are shooting for: maintaining your weight after you’ve lost those extra pounds.